OpenTranslationBible/open-bible/en-GB/46.1 Corinthians/md/1-corinthians-01.md

 ## 1 Corinthians 1:4

-I thank my God always concerning you for the grace of God which was given you in Christ Jesus,
+I continually thank my God for you because of the grace of God given to you in Christ Jesus,

 ## 1 Corinthians 1:5

-That in everything you were enriched in Him, in all speech and all knowledge,
+That in every respect you were enriched in Him, in all speech and all knowledge,

 ## 1 Corinthians 1:6

-Just as the testimony concerning Christ was confirmed in you,
+Just as the testimony about Christ was confirmed among you,

 ## 1 Corinthians 1:7

-So that you are not lacking in any gift, as you eagerly await the revelation of our Lord Jesus Christ,
+So that you do not lack any spiritual gift as you eagerly await the revealing of our Lord Jesus Christ,

 ## 1 Corinthians 1:8

-Who will also confirm you to the end, blameless on the day of our Lord Jesus Christ.
+Who will also sustain you to the end, blameless on the day of our Lord Jesus Christ.

 ## 1 Corinthians 1:9